My Peoples

-My Peoples (also known as Once in a Blue Moon, Elgin's Peoples, Angel and Her No Good Sister and A Few Good Ghosts) is a cancelled animated fantasy film that was to be directed by Barry Cook, the co-director of Mulan (1998).
+My Peoples (also known as Once in a Blue Moon, Elgin's Peoples, Angel and Her No Good Sister and A Few Good Ghosts) is a cancelled animated musical fantasy film that was to be directed by Barry Cook, the co-director of Mulan (1998).
 It was scrapped in favor of Chicken Little (2005).

 Premise

-Set in Appalachia, Texas in the 1940s, My Peoples was to tell the story (similar to Romeo and Juliet) of two feuding families: the Harpers and the McGees (modeled after the Hatfields and McCoys), whose two children, Elgin and Rose, fall in love.
+Set in Appalachia in the 1940s, My Peoples was to tell the story (similar to Romeo and Juliet) of two feuding families: the Harpers and the McGees (modeled after the Hatfields and McCoys), whose two children, Elgin and Rose, fall in love.
 Elgin Harper creates dolls from various household objects, and ships one doll named Angel to woo Rose McGee.
 However, a magic potion from Rose's father, Old Man McGee, backfires and brings the dolls to life.
 Angel abandons her mission and proceeds to leave town, at which the other dolls pursue her so she can unite the families.